vetch101/Getting-and-Cleaning-Data/README.md

 readOutputTable steps are listed below:

-* Check for tidy_data.txt file
+* Check for tidydata.txt file
-* Reads tidy_data.txt to a data.table, dt
+* Reads tidydata.txt to a data.table, dt
 * Views dt in RStudio
 * Returns dt